As I ramble Florida, I stop in as many Florida State Parks as I can. I am rarely disappointed.

 Like most things in Keys history, it involves railroad tycoon Henry Flagler.
 The park is an old quarry for rock used in building Flagler’s Overseas Railroad in the early 1900s.
 Visitors walk along 8-foot-high quarry walls to see cross sections of the beautiful ancient coral.

 Self-guided trails through the native vegetation identify dozens of Florida Keys trees and bushes and how they have been used.
 The park has picnic tables.
+Another interesting and off-the-beaten-path state park in the Keys is Dagny Johnson Key Largo Hammock.

 - Florida Rambler story: Our Florida Keys Mile Marker Guide, which includes Windley Key